we-taper/Draft/README.markdown

 [![rss](https://cloud.githubusercontent.com/assets/6148706/20462606/377b9338-af5d-11e6-90b1-362048452c18.png) Subscribe to feed](https://github.com/we-taper/Draft/commits/master.atom)

 **Note**: The note is written on the basis of my knowledge.
 Therefore, sometime I might assume the the reader has already be familiar with special knowledge.
 For example, I might add something from condensed matter physics to notes in topology.
 I might also be too tacit because I have already been familiar with other similar concepts.
 For example, I might be too tacit about homology group in topology because I have already learnt cohomology groups in Cech Cohomology.

 That said, if there is really trouble in reading these notes, feel free to email me.

+# Attention!

+I am so sorry that this is becoming so unexpectedly messy that I sometimes cannot find useful information here.
+A clean up is in schedule.
+Before that take place, please use **SEARCH** to find anything.

 # An Outline of Notes of Drafts Included